autonity/autonity-oracle/README.md

 # USDC-USD.
 USDC liquidity is bridged to the Autonity public testnet from the Polygon Amoy testnet via a bridge service.
 # ATN-USDC and NTN-USDC market data is collected, NTN-ATN market price is derived from that market data,  markets, and USDC pricing is converted to USD.
 ATN-NTN, ATN-USD, and NTN-USD prices are then submitted on-chain.
 # To retrieve ATN and NTN prices, put the `uniswapv2 plugin` in your plugin directory.
 Oracle server can then discover and
 # load it.
-Configuring the `testnet_dax` plugin does not require an API key; it is an open and
+Configuring the `uniswapv2` plugin does not require an API key; it is an open and free data source.
 # free data source.

 # USDC-USD prices are required by the protocol to convert the ATN-USDC and NTN-USDC to ATN-USD and